JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 Mark all navigation elements for areas that contain warnings with yellow icons.

-Update the problems counter when a problem is detected.
+Update the problem counter when a problem is detected.
 When all problems have been fixed, do not show the "Problems" tab.

-On a particular page, highlight the element that contains a warning in yellow or add warning icon next to it.
+On a particular page, highlight the element that contains a warning in yellow or add a warning icon next to it.